 Phase I (Pre-Clinical Alzheimer’s Disease)

 The first phase of the 2011 model is called “preclinical Alzheimer’s disease” and is primarily useful to researchers.
-People in this phase of the disease have no symptoms and appear normal and unaffected.
+People in the earlier part of this phase of the disease have no symptoms and appear normal and unaffected.
 A research examination of their blood, CSF, or brain, however, reveals the beginning of a neurodegenerative process or the early signs of that amyloid plaque and hyperphosphorylated tau protein are accumulating.
-People in this stage are ideal subjects for new therapies aimed at preventing progression from preclinical to clinical disease.
+In the later stage of this “presymptomatic phase” there can be awareness of mild cognitive symptoms (sometimes called “subjective cognitive decline” and very subtle cognitive changes that are detectable with more sophisticated testing).
+People in this stage are considered ideal subjects for new therapies aimed at preventing progression from preclinical to clinical disease.

 Phase II (Mild Cognitive Impairment)